 - You can also use a hair dryer to speed up drying time.

 I love how realistic and pretty these turned out.
 The coffee filters really make the petals look like soft rose petals.

 It think it would fun to scent them with a drop of perfume or oil.

 Make sure to pin this for later!

 Have you tried making paper flowers?
 Or any other coffee filter crafts?
 What technique did you find the best?
 I would love to hear about it!

-- Decorating for Fall on a Budget Home Tour
+- Decorating for thanksgiving on a budget

 Looking for a little extra help in the decorating department?
 Check out my FREE five day email decorating course that gives you the tools to learn all about how to decorate with inspiration, decorating and organizational tips and tricks, and related worksheets.
 Sign up now and receive our weekly newsletter, access to a growing library of printable art, and exclusive offers just for subscribers.